David-OConnor/esp-hosted/README.md

 take a `write` fn and `uid` as parameters, and others on a per-message basis.
 These are set up using structs that are part of this library.

-These only cover a small portion of available functionality.
-To get the full functionality, create a `RpcP` struct, then pass it, and a write fn to the `write_rpc_proto`.
+To access the full functionality supported by ESP-Hosted, create a `RpcP` struct, then pass it, and a write fn to the `write_rpc_proto`.
 Constructing these `RpcP` structs is done IOC the `micropb` lib.
 Here's an example, using the same heartbeat config as above.
-This is more verbose than our high-level API, but is much more flexible:
+This is more verbose than our high-level API, but is more flexible:

 ```rust
     use esp_hosted::{RpcP, RpcTypeP, RpcIdP, Rpc_};